soniah/blog/content/posts/2006-12-16-howto-reverse-ssh-tunnel.md

  &gt; machine, I can connect back and get into their machine?
 (Linux to &gt; Linux).<!--more--></pre>

   * get him to ssh to you: **ssh -R 2222:localhost:22 <your server>**.
-Once he&#8217;s logged in, you can just **ssh -p 2222 localhost**.
+Once he's logged in, you can just **ssh -p 2222 localhost**.
 You may have trouble binding to ports 1024 or lower on the other side (which is why I used 2222 as an example), and you may have to enable an option in the sshd config of the other side.
-There&#8217;s an article on TechRepublic [Setting up a reverse SSH tunnel][2].
+There's an article on TechRepublic [Setting up a reverse SSH tunnel][2].

-  * once he&#8217;s ssh&#8217;d to me, I could get him to run apps and display on my machine ie **type export DISPLAY=xxx.xxx.xxx.xxx:0.0**, then run **xterm &** (or another program if it needed configuring)
+  * once he's ssh'd to me, I could get him to run apps and display on my machine ie **type export DISPLAY=xxx.xxx.xxx.xxx:0.0**, then run **xterm &** (or another program if it needed configuring)

-  * him ssh&#8217;ing to me could be made easier by setting up an icon on their desktop that has **ssh -R 1200:localhost:22 foo@bar.com** (install his public key on bar.com).
+  * him ssh'ing to me could be made easier by setting up an icon on their desktop that has **ssh -R 1200:localhost:22 foo@bar.com** (install his public key on bar.com).
 This can also be setup to access the ADSL modem: **ssh -p 1234 -R 1201:192.168.1.254:80 foo@bar.com**, then browse **localhost:1201** to get the modem setup page.

   * [autossh][3] is your friend.
 Just get it to set up *permanent* tunnels to your box, so you can always get through whenever you need to.